Have you ever considered living aboard a boat?

 Types of Liveaboard Trawlers

 From Albin and Beneteau to Ocean Alexander and Sabre, you’ll find a wide range of trawler manufacturers.
-I’ve compiled a short (wish?) list to give you an idea of the size and appearance of different trawlers.
+I’ve compiled a short trawler wish list to give you an idea of different sizes and appearances.

 Ways to Test the Liveaboard Trawler Waters